Share On

 Daily Observation For Chicken Health And Well-Being

 If you’ve spent much time looking through our offerings, you likely know the important role routine health checks play in keeping residents healthy and catching signs of concern early.
 Performing health checks regularly is imperative, but this should not be the only tool you use to monitor your residents’ health and well-being.
 The importance of thoughtful daily observation cannot be overstated.
-While some issues may be difficult to detect without a hands-on health check, there are other potential signs of concern that could be missed during a health check, particularly those that manifest as slight changes in behavior or activity.
+While some issues may be difficult to detect without a hands-on evaluation, there are other potential signs of concern that could be missed during a health check, particularly those that manifest as slight changes in behavior or activity.
 By incorporating both daily observation and routine health checks into your care protocols, you are more likely to catch issues that develop in the period between health checks, as well as issues that are unlikely to be detected without a hands-on evaluation.

 When it comes to daily observation, the keyword is “thoughtful”.
 Daily observation of residents must be more than just looking at them.
 Anyone caring for an animal, regardless of their species or breed, should be trained to observe the individuals in their care for behaviors and physical signs that are abnormal for the species, keeping in mind issues that are common in a particular species or breed and their warning signs.
 Of equal importance is getting to know the individuals being cared for and watching for things that are out of the ordinary for that particular individual.
 To read more about refining your observation skills, check out our resource here.